-There are no comprehensive enforcement statistics for 2012.
-In recent years, the industries reported a trend of raids by the enforcement agencies (a positive step), but these raids were aimed only at small-scale retailers of illegal material.
+There are no comprehensive enforcement statistics for 2013.
+In recent years, the industries reported some successful raids by the enforcement agencies, but that these raids were aimed only at small-scale retailers of illegal material.
 Raids against small-scale retailers have little deterrent effect on the overall piracy problem.
 Furthermore, the administrative fines imposed, even against these retailers, have generally been insignificant.